w9bikze8u4cbupc/MOBIUS/replit.md

 ### AI Integration Upgrade
 - Set up Replit AI Integrations for OpenAI - no API key management needed
-- Upgraded all AI models from GPT-4 to GPT-5 for better script quality
+- Using GPT-4o model for reliable AI extraction and script generation
 - Updated OpenAI client to use AI Integrations with legacy fallback
 - Fixed malformed template literals in script generation prompts
 - Fixed typos in system prompts ("YoYou are" -> "You are")